 Jan-Benedict E.M.
 Steenkamp specializes in global marketing, branding, emerging markets and strategy.

-Dr. Steenkamp is the author of "Global Brand Strategy: World-Wise Marketing in the Age of Branding" (Palgrave Macmillan, 2017).
-He also wrote "Private Label Strategy: How to Meet the Store Brand Challenge" (Harvard Business School Press, 2007) and "Brand Breakout: How Emerging Market Brands Will Go Global" (Palgrave Macmillan, 2013), both of which been translated in other languages, including Chinese.
+Dr. Steenkamp is the author of "Retail Disruptors: The Spectacular Rise and Impact of the Hard Discounters" (2018), "Global Brand Strategy: World-Wise Marketing in the Age of Branding" (2017), "Private Label Strategy: How to Meet the Store Brand Challenge" (2007) and "Brand Breakout: How Emerging Market Brands Will Go Global" (2013).
 "Brand Breakout" was selected as a best business book in globalization for 2013 by Booz & Co.’s magazine Strategy + Business.

 He was ranked No. 1 in the world on scholarly influence in marketing in the last decade.
 He has written cases on companies and brands from emerging markets (available from The Case Centre).
 An award-winning researcher, he has also written more than 150 scholarly publications, and his work has received more than 35,000 citations.